-The number of influenza cases reported as hospitalised in the past week decreased in adults and children (Figure 7).
+The number of influenza cases reported as hospitalised in the past week decreased among adults, but increased among children (Figure 7).

 Figure 7.
 Number of notified influenza cases hospitalised by week, WA, 2019 to 2025 YTD

 Note: This graph shows the number of all notified influenza cases that have been hospitalised, by week of notification receipt, received by the DoH, WA (through WANIDD) to the end of the current reporting week.
 Child notifications were defined as individuals less than 18 years of age.